ds4m/topological-data-analysis/topological-feature-vectors/data-6-shape-classes/README.md

 Each row of this file has two entries: the birth and death time of a 1-dimensional persistent homology interval.

 Your task is to use machine learning to distinguish these six classes from each other.
 In a K-medoids clustering test, some accuracies and computation times are displayed for bottleneck distances, Wasserstein distances, persistence landscapes, and persistence images in Table 1 of "Persistence Images: A Stable Vector Representation of Persistent Homology".
 Do you have ideas for beating these accuracies or computation times?

+(Some Matlab code for creating points from these shape classes is available at https://github.com/CSU-TDA/PersistenceImages/tree/master/matlab_code/sixShapeClasses.)